LandingAI Docker

 4. Locate the Model ID for the model you want to run inference on.

 6. If you want to run the model online, run the run-model-id command.
+(If you're using LandingLens on Snowflake, include specific Snowflake flags.)

 7. If you want to run the model offline, run the run-local-model command.